Apotheosis

 Old City Jerusalem – courtesy of Olaf Pictures – Pixabay

 As you can see, now I find ancient history fascinating.
-Reading the Bible has not only sparked my interest but has given me a context in order to understand and appreciate it in a deeper way.
+Reading the Bible has not only sparked my interest but has also given me a context in order to understand and appreciate it in a deeper way.
 I only wish I had read the Bible before I took that class in Western Civ.
 I would have gotten so much more out of the course!